 When I read the above verses this week, it seemed obvious that God was trying to spare His people from facing war the moment they left Egypt in their new-found freedom.
-But when I read those same verses in Hebrew, something puzzled me.
-The word for “comfort” jumped out at me, but I didn’t remember reading that word in the English translation.
-Here’s what it seems to me that the original is saying.
-We’ll call it the EAV or Erin’s Amateur Version:
+But when I read those same verses in Hebrew, something struck me.
+The words for “lead” and “change their minds” look almost identical to the Hebrew word for comfort or rest.
+I’m not sure if all these words share a common root or not, but it sparked an insight for me nevertheless.

 It’s obvious in both languages that the Lord does not want the people to return to Egypt.
 But it’s not war that He’s ultimately trying to steer them clear of.
-After all, they left Egypt armed for battle; the passage makes a point of that.
-It’s the “comfort” He’s trying to avoid!
+After all, they left Egypt in battle formation; the passage makes a point of that.
+What if it’s the comfort of a shortcut that He’s trying to avoid?
 He needs to prepare them for battle first, in the wilderness and the facing of the Red Sea.
 There will be battle both ways, no matter what.
-But if it’s too easy and comforting from the get-go, the battle will end up driving them back to Egypt.
+But if it’s too easy from the get-go, the battle will end up driving them back to Egypt.
 The people needed to first learn that God is their comfort!

 Sometimes the route to our spiritual freedom can seem rough and steep, and we wish God would pave it plainly.
 But perhaps there are lessons He wants to teach us too.
 If things were smooth sailing at the start, we would likely hightail it back to old habits and familiar chains at the first sign of trouble.
 The roundabout, wilderness road prepares us for battle because it prepares us to depend on Him.
 The impossible Red Sea and the barren desert thrust us “with violence upon the breast of God” as Charlotte Mason put it in one of her poems.
 It’s a poem about Jesus healing Peter’s mother-in-law, and it brings out the idea that the story might make some people resentful if Jesus didn’t do the same for them or for a loved one.
 But a truly Christian heart, humbled before the Lord, can’t read the story with that attitude.